gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 We get an error message.
 Don't panic!
 Error messages pop up all the time, and can be super helpful in debugging code.

+> ## Warnings and Errors
+> It's important to differentiate between Warnings and Errors in R. A warning tells us, "you might want to know about this issue, but R still did what you asked".
+An error tells us, "there's something wrong with your code or your data and R didn't do what you asked".
+You need to fix any errors that arise.
+Warnings, on the other hand, are probably best to resolve or at least understand why they are coming up.
+{.callout}

 In this case, the message tells us "argument "file" is missing, with no default."
 Many functions, including `read_csv`, require additional pieces of information to do their job.
 We call these additional values "arguments" or "parameters."
 You pass **arguments** to a function by placing values in between the parenthesis.
-A function takes in these arguments and does a bunch of "magic" behind the scenes to output something we're interested in.
+A function takes in these arguments and does some tasks behind the scenes to output something we're interested in.

-For example, when we loaded in our data, the command contained `"sample_data.csv"` inside the `read_csv()` function.
+For example, when we loaded in our data, the command contained `"water_quality.csv"` inside the `read_csv()` function.
 This is the value we assigned to the file argument.
 But we didn't say that that was the file.
 How does that work?

 > ## Pro-tip
 >